Income Statement Examples

 Under IFRS, a company that shows operating results should include all the items of irregular or unusual nature.

-Suppose PQR is a UK based company that follows IFRS for reporting.
-In the above example, we can see that apart from normal entities, all the activities that are unusual and continuous are also taken into count.
+Suppose PQR is a UK-based company that follows IFRS for reporting.
+Then, in the above example, we can see that apart from normal entities, all the activities that are unusual and continuous are also taken into count.

-Also, profit from joint ventures and associates are also considered.
+Profit from joint ventures and associates is also considered.

 So, IFRS is a more comprehensive and informative type of reporting income statement.